mincrmatt12/pycommunicate/docs/tutorial/sprinkling.rst

    text = "- " + self.html_wrapper.element_by_selector("#next").get_property("value")

 This will set text to "- " plus whatever is in the input field.
-The :py:meth:`get_property` method will return whatever the JS element defined by the :py:class:`ElementWrapper` has for that name.
+The :py:meth:`~pycommunicate.proxies.dom.element.ElementWrapper.get_property` method will return whatever the JS element defined by the :py:class:`~pycommunicate.proxies.dom.element.ElementWrapper` has for that name.
 The ``value`` property contains the content of the input field.

-Line 3 simply empties it using :py:meth:`set_property`.
+Line 3 simply empties it using :py:meth:`~pycommunicate.proxies.dom.element.ElementWrapper.set_property`.

 Lines 2 and 4 use the :py:class:`TodoReader` to add and retrieve the index for the new entry, and the rest is just as above.